Updated: Aug 25

 I finally asked one of the guests, and she told me they had requested the best.
-I froze, silent for a moment, and then quickly nodded and moved on.
+I froze, silent for a moment, quickly nodded and moved on.

-Most of my life has been spent hating compliments (because I felt so uncomfortable) and loving them (because they felt so good); so, of course, I reject them all.
+Most of my life has been spent hating compliments (because they felt so uncomfortable) and loving them (because they felt so good); so, of course, I rejected them all.

 And apparently I am not alone:

-Some people play a game of catch and throw the compliment right back: “That’s a nice jacket.”
+Some people reject them by playing a game of catch and throwing the compliment right back: “That’s a nice jacket.”
 “Oh, uh, I like your shirt too.”

 Some duck their heads and mumble their way out of it, while others completely negate it: "Oh, this old thing?
 And it didn’t even cost much."

-Still others are greatly generous as they deflect their compliment with kind words toward the designer, the store or you.
+Still others are greatly generous as they deflect the compliment with kind words toward the designer, the store or you.

-Some of us do not want to appear egotistical, while others feel undeserving, and still others want to avoid feeling indebted.
+Why reject them?
+Some people do not want to appear egotistical, while others feel undeserving and still others want to avoid feeling indebted.

 1) Stop & Start - Stop second guessing motives, stop deflecting and start responding with a simple Thank you, and...

-2) Relax - Only saying Thank you can bring up some discomfort (read negative feelings), which automatically tightens the body.
+2) Breathe - Just saying Thank you can bring up some discomfort, which automatically tightens the body.
 That tightness also blocks the positive effects of the compliment, so... breathe out the tension and relax.

 3) Let it in - Relax right then, or relax as you replay the compliment later.
 And let it settle deep into that place you feel vulnerable: do not try to find this place; just breathe easily and let the compliment settle in.

-With a bit of practice, that discomfort can go with a simple Thank You will weaken and disappear.
+With a bit of practice, the discomfort that goes with a simple Thank You will weaken and disappear.

-With a bit of practice, each and every compliment (no matter how small) can raise your self-esteem (and self-confidence).
+Even without that bit of practice, each compliment that settles in (no matter how small) raises your self-esteem (and self-confidence).

 How to Get More Compliments